epicalex4444/4tccc_discord_bot/README.md

 # 4tccc_discord_bot
-if you don't know what 4tccc is go here https://www.reddit.com/r/btd6/comments/eeqcn8/reintroducing_the_4tc_community_challenge_a/
+4 towers chimps community challenge is a challenge in which
+you find and complete chimps with 4 or less towers,
+to find things that haven't been done you use the !find command
+once you have completed a challenge you must get it's challenge code
+and submit it with the !submit command, this command also requires you
+have a name which you can set with the !name command

+### rules:
+submissions must have a challenge code
+the challenge must be a regular chimps game
+except that you can only have a max of 4 towers

 ### invites:
 bot invite: https://discord.com/api/oauth2/authorize?client_id=790526190749745192&permissions=2048&scope=bot
 4tccc server: https://discord.gg/Gapyp6kw3b

 ### bug reports:
-open up an issue on github or message me on discord
+open up an issue on github or message epicalex4444#5552 on discord

 ### commands:
 note that * means that the parameter is optional

 __help command:__
 usage: !help \*command_name
-using help with no parametres will give you a generalised help message
-using with a command name will give you help using that specific command
+shows general help message or how to use a specific command

 __submit command:__
 usage: !submit code \*name
-used for submitting 4tccc challenge codes
-name is only optional if you have already set an alias using the !alias command
-tralining spaces are removed when discord messages are sent, so names can't contain them either
+used to submit a combo, name is required if you haven't specified your name with !name

 __submissions command:__
 usage: !submissions \*name
-with no parametres you ca see all the past submissions
-you can include a name to see submissions only from a specific person
+finds all submissions or submissions from name

 __find command:__
 usage: !find \*towers
-towers represents 4 seperate tower parametres
-you can search with 0-4 different towers
-searching with no towers shows all of the remaining combos
+finds all the combos remaining that have all of the specified towers

-__alias command:__
+__name command:__
-usage: !alias name
+usage: !name name
-this command is used so you can omit name in the submit function
+used to specify an name so you don't have to use the name parameter in submit
-names are stored per discord user, you can only have 1 copy of each name, so if you want to submit with an alt you will need to put your name in
-players are able to change thier name using this command if the name they are submitting to doesn't exist or they have not submitted under thier current alias

 __leaderboard command:__
 usage: !leaderboard \*"name" \*amount
 aliases: lb
-using without will return the whole leaderboard
-using with name will give you the points of a player
-using with amount will shorten the leaderboard to amount
+shows the leaderboard

+__towerlb command:__
+usage: !towerlb
+shows how many combos each tower has left

 __bot command:__
 usage: !bot